Child Care Reporting--Program Code

-The Program Code refers to the type of Early Education and Support Division (EESD) Contract.
-Program Codes are four-character designations.
-They are part of your agency’s contract number.
-An agency with more than one contract will have a different Program Code for each type of contract.
-The current program codes are C2AP, C3AP, CAPP, CCTR, CFCC, CHAN, CMAP, CMIG, and CSPP.
+The Program Code information field indicates the agency’s contract type under which a child is receiving subsidized child care services.
+Program codes are four-character designations and are a part of an agency’s contract number.
+An agency with more than one contract will have a different program code for each type of contract.
+The current program codes are as follows: C2AP, C3AP, CAPP, CCTR, CFCC, CHAN, CMAP, CMIG, and CSPP.

-[CDD-801A only] Note: The data entry screen allows you to list up to three different Program Codes, if necessary.
+- CDD-801A only: The data entry screen allows agencies to list up to three different program codes, if necessary.
 Enter more than one program code only if the child’s care from the same provider is paid for by more than one program code during the report month.

 Where to Find It

 On the ELCD-9600, look in the box “Program Code” in Section IV: Data on Children.

 - Only program codes for which an agency has a contract directly with the Early Education Division (EED) should be reported

 - Program Code 1 must contain a valid four-character program code.
 Program Code 1 should be the program code of the funding source that paid for the greatest amount of subsidized child care services during the report period.

 - If a child’s subsidized child care services are paid for by more than one program code by an agency during a report period, indicate this information under Program Code 2 and Program Code 3, as applicable.
 A maximum of three different program codes may be selected for a Type of Care.